Occupational Therapy (M.S.)

 TOTAL CREDIT HOURS: 72 Credits

 - Academic Background: A bachelor’s degree from an accredited institution with a minimum cumulative grade point average (GPA) of 3.0, and completion of all prerequisite foundation coursework with a minimum average 3.0 GPA is required.
 Candidates may apply for consideration prior to completion of all prerequisite requirements as long as a reasonable plan for completion of required coursework prior to entrance into the program is delineated.
 All prerequisite foundation courses must be completed prior to matriculation in the program, with no less than a B- in each.

-- Two Letters of Reference (one academic and one professional): These letters should examine the applicant’s abilities, communication skills, motivation, interpersonal skills and emotional responsibility.
+- Two Letters of Reference: These letters should examine the applicant’s abilities, communication skills, motivation, interpersonal skills and emotional responsibility.

 - Personal Essay: Students should write and submit a career goals essay with their application materials (approximately 500 words).
 The essay will be examined for written communication skills, knowledge of the occupational therapy field, and motivation for the profession.

-- Students will need to submit results of either the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) with their application.
+- Standardized Test Score: Students should submit results of either the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) with their application.
 Candidates’ application packets will be reviewed after the GRE or MAT scores are received by the university.

-- Professional Resume: Students must submit a resume that highlights their background and experience.
-Faculty believe that enrollment of students with varied cultural, geographic, academic and employment backgrounds enriches the learning experience and helps sensitize Occupational Therapy Program students to the unique characteristics of the diverse patient populations they will work with as health care providers.
+- Resume: Students must submit a resume that highlights their background and experience.
+Faculty believe that enrollment of students with varied cultural, geographic, academic and employment backgrounds enriches the learning experience and helps sensitize occupational therapy program students to the unique characteristics of the diverse patient populations they will work with as health care providers.

 - Clinical Observation Hours: Students should submit documentation of 20 hours of clinical observation under the supervision of an occupational therapist before beginning the professional program.
 Applicants are encouraged to complete clinical observation hours as early as possible.